-On 1 July 1881, The 60th (The King's Royal Rifle Corps) became The King's Royal Rifle Corps.
+On 1 July 1881, The 60th (The King's Royal Rifle Corps) became The 1st Battalion The King's Royal Rifle Corps.

 The Maltese Cross is believed to have been derived from the badge of the old 5th Battalion.
 The motto Celer et Audax, Swift and Bold, was granted to the 60th for its services in North America in 1759, under Major–General James Wolfe (London Gazette 16 October 1824).
 The Battle Honour Peninsula was granted to the 5th/60th Regiment for its actions in the Peninsular War (1808–1814).

-The First Battalion The 60th (The King's Royal Rifle Corps)
+The 1st/The 60th (The King's Royal Rifle Corps)

 1834 1st/60th (KRRC)